niknovikov19/param-gui-matlab/README.md

 You can save the current combination of parameter values by pressing the "Save" button. \
 A previously saved parameter combination could be loaded into the GUI using the "Load" button.

-"Save" and "Load" buttons open a file selection dialog, with the current folder given by the *dirpath_par* variable in the script.
+"Save" and "Load" buttons open a file selection dialog, with the default folder given by the *dirpath_par* variable in the script.